Ola-Yeenca/Ola-Yeenca/README.md

 - 👋 Hi, I’m @Ola-Yeenca
-- 👀 I’m interested in Full Stack dev
+- 👀 I’m interested in Mobile & Full Stack dev opportunities
-- 🌱 I’m currently learning Python, HTML, CSS, JavaScript and Ruby on Rails
+- 🌱 Python/Django, ReactNative and experts in AI Agents
-- 💞️ I’m looking to collaborate on any project that would help me learn more and help b uild my confidence in programming
+- 💞️ I’m looking to collaborate on any project that would help me learn more and help build my confidence in programming
-- 📫 You can reach out to me on twitter @Ola_Yeenca
+- 📫 You can reach out to me on twitter @Yeenca

 <!---
 Ola-Yeenca/Ola-Yeenca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.